fbpx

 Studies suggest that guided exercise programs done at home with a focus on hip rotation have demonstrated effectiveness in reducing pain and improving activity.
 With proper treatment and demonstration of exercises, people suffering from Psoas syndrome should be able to regain their full range of motion and resume a high level of physical activity.

 Improper motion and flexibility of the psoas muscle could be a risk factor for injury, but more importantly, could be the sign of an underlying alignment or mechanical issue.
 If you or someone you know is suffering from similar pain and needs help, book an appointment with one of our physiotherapists or chiropractors.
-Book your appointment online or call us at our Byward clinic location at 613.860.8600 or our Glebe clinic location at 613.237.9000.

 Related Posts